Start Application for a Power of Attorney

 Speak to an expert solicitor today for free, by calling 01271 343457.

-A power of attorney is a document that enables you to appoint one or more people (known as your “attorney”) to manage your affairs in the event that you are no longer able to do so yourself.
+A lasting power of attorney (also known as an "LPA") is a document that enables you to appoint one or more people (known as your “attorney”) to manage your affairs in the event that you are no longer able to do so yourself.
 This might be because you have suffered a stroke, or because you develop dementia or Alzheimer’s disease.

 There are two main types of powers of attorney which you can have drawn up, which relate to: